Cost Per Hire is a measure frequently used by companies seeking to control their costs. But companies should also be focussing on ROI.

 Cost per hire is a function of the volume of hiring, and a mix of the grade of staff hired.
 The metric is too crude to be applied across all staff levels and a temporary decrease (or increase) in any area of staff recruitment will give rise to a variance.
 There may be a particular shortage of talent at a specific level or in a particular sector which will skew the calculation.

-3: it drives the wrong behaviours
+3. It drives the wrong behaviours

 A focus on reducing cost and a requirement to remain in the budget will ensure that effort is focussed on high volumes of easy to attract candidates in easy to fill roles regardless of the real value to the business.
 Our direct experience is that employers apply different criteria to direct and “free” applicants who may on occasions have backgrounds markedly inferior to the criteria given to agencies.
 Inescapably these are often NOT good hires.
-While it is understandable that an agency fee is only justified for finding a good quality candidate the reverse logic should never apply!
+While it is understandable that an agency fee is only justified for finding a good quality candidate or hard to find skills, the reverse logic should never apply!

 4. The calculation fails to take account of a number of opportunity costs:

 - The time it takes to hire is often ignored as a cost but in reality, it forms a big overhead.
 Assuming the recruitment is reactive, the role that is being advertised is vacant.
 Consequently, for the duration of the time that you are recruiting, that particular job isn’t being done or is being done as part of someone else’s role or responsibilities.
 Or by using an expensive Associate.
 Hiring times can be longer for in-house recruitment campaigns than they are when using a recruitment agency.
 This is due mainly to the difference in access to suitable candidates.
 The practical effect is that either a client project is under-resourced (i.e. there could be more staff on the project and therefore more £££) or the project is staffed with Associates on much lower margins and therefore a less profitable outcome.